Laharah/redlist/README.md

 ## Security

+The First time you run [RED]list you will be prompted to grant it access to both Spotify and [REDACTED].

+### [REDACTED]

+It is recommended that you generate and use an API key for [REDACTED] access.
+To generate an API Key for [RED]list to use, go to [REDACTED] > User Settings > API Keys.
+Then copy the generated key and add it into your config file (see below).
+DO NOT LOSE THIS KEY.
+Check the 'Confirm API Key' box and then press save profile.
+Once a key is confirmed it can be used, but cannot be recovered.
+You will have to make a new key if you lose this one.
+[RED]list only requires the User and Torrents API scopes.
+Feel free to disable other API scopes.

-[RED]list does not store your password (unless you enter them into your config).
-It does however store a cookie from [REDACTED] to keep you logged in.
+If using password authentication, [RED]list will not store your username or password (unless you enter them into your config).
+It will however store a cookie from [REDACTED] to keep you logged in.
 This can be disabled in your configuration file.

+### Spotify

-The first time you give [RED]list a Spotify url, you will have to grant [RED]list access to read your playlists, even if the playlist is public.
+The first time you give [RED]list a Spotify url, you will have to grant it access to read your playlists, even if the playlist is public.
 This involves visiting a Spotify link [RED]list gives you and pasting back the (broken) URL Spotify sends you to.
 This URL contains an access code for [RED]list to poll the Spotify API.
 It does not grant [RED]list